 - Inform your Programme Leader or Programme Support Officer on the day if possible.
 Do this by email and get a read receipt to confirm that they have seen it.
 You can use this as evidence.

 - Write a strong statement: Many applications fail because they do not fully explain what occurred.
 If you cannot explain how and why this affected your performance and link this to the evidence you provided, your application is likely to be rejected.
+You may also need to explain why you were unable to submit a deferral application (if appropriate).

 Please click here to learn about how to submit your application.